gwohlgen/digitalhumanities_dataset_and_eval/README.md

 ## The Models
-To evaluate the datasets you need language models, examples of which are provide in folder [models](models) (or you can use your own strategies).
+To evaluate the datasets you need language models, examples of which are provided in the folder [models](models) (or you can use your own strategies).

 We used different well-known techniques to create word-embedding models, for example word2vec, GloVe, fastText, and LexVec.